The D.A. (1971 TV series): Synopsis

-A two-part cross-over episode began on another Webb show, Adam-12, in which officers Malloy (Martin Milner) and Reed (Kent McCord) made an arrest.
+A two-part crossover episode began on another Webb show, Adam-12, in which officers Malloy (Martin Milner) and Reed (Kent McCord) made an arrest.
 In the follow-up episode from The D.A., Ryan handled the eventual prosecution.
 Co-star Morgan also accompanied Webb's Joe Friday character on the 1967–70 version of Dragnet as Officer Bill Gannon; during the next two seasons, he appeared on Mark VII's Hec Ramsey.

-In 1990, producer Dick Wolf dusted off the half-investigation, half-trial format of The D.A. and modified it for his hour-long detective drama Law & Order by eliminating the narration but utilizing instead a Dragnet-style dialog between characters.
-The D.A. was not the first broadcast network series to use the format: Arrest and Trials 90-minute episodes predate The D.A. by eight years.
+In 1990, producer Dick Wolf dusted off the half-investigation, half-trial format of The D.A. and modified it for his hour-long detective drama Law & Order by eliminating the narration, but using instead a Dragnet-style dialog between characters.
+The D.A. was not the first broadcast network series to use the format: Arrest and Trials 90-minute episodes antedate The D.A. by eight years.

-Four episodes of the series were combined into a feature-length TV-movie called Confessions of the DA Man.
-"The People vs. Saydo" was used as the basic plot, and, while Ryan is attempting to get a friend of the defendant to testify, describes previous cases to try to illustrate the importance of testifying.
-The cases he recounts are "The People vs. Slovik" because the witness's idealism reminds Ryan of the attorney he faced in that case, "The People vs. Fowler" to illustrate the importance of testifying even when it's difficult (as in the case of the rape victim), and "The People vs. Walsh" to illustrate the dangers faced by police in their daily jobs.
-The film first aired January 20, 1978 as a CBS Late Movie.
+Four episodes of the series were combined into a feature-length TV movie called Confessions of the DA Man.
+"The People vs. Saydo" was used as the basic plot, and while Ryan is attempting to get a friend of the defendant to testify, describes previous cases to try to illustrate the importance of testifying.
+The cases he recounts are "The People vs. Slovik" because the witness's idealism reminds Ryan of the attorney he faced in that case, "The People vs. Fowler" to illustrate the importance of testifying even when it is difficult (as in the case of the rape victim), and "The People vs. Walsh" to illustrate the dangers faced by police in their daily jobs.
+The film first aired January 20, 1978, as a CBS Late Movie.